estuary/flow/site/docs/getting-started/tutorials/dataflow-s3-snowflake.md

 2. Click inside the **Name** box.

-3. Click `trial/` (or another prefix) from the dropdown and append a unique name after it.
-For example, `trial/yourname/citibiketutorial`.
+3. Click your prex from the dropdown and append a unique name after it.
+For example, `myOrg/yourname/citibiketutorial`.

 4. Next, fill out the required properties for Snowflake (most of these come from the script you just ran).